kuulasmaa/pheweb/README.md

 `phenocode` must only contain letters, numbers, or any of `_-~`.

 That example file only includes the columns `assoc_files` (a list of paths to association files) and `phenocode` (a string representing your phenotype that is valid in a URL).
+The `pheno-list.json` file must also contain `stat_model` which determine used statistical model ('binary' or 'linear').
+This parameter determines whether `OR`, `af_cases`, `af_controls` or `BETA` coefficients are shown in the summary statistics.

 If you want, you can also include:
 - `phenostring`: a string that is more descriptive than `phenocode` and will be shown in several places
 - `category`: a string that will group together phenotypes in the PheWAS plot and also be shown in several places
 - `num_cases`, `num_controls`, and/or `num_samples`: numbers of strings which will be shown in several places